 While ghee is one of the highest food sources of butyric acid, it is also packed with:

-- A full spectrum of short (SCFA), medium (MCFA) and long chain fatty acids (LCFA), both unsaturated and saturated
+- Full spectrum of short (SCFA), medium (MCFA) and long-chain fatty acids (LCFA), both unsaturated and saturated

 - 9 phenolic antioxidants